-The goal of this course is for you to develop an investment philosophy, a set of guiding principles that shape your approach to investing in financial markets.
+The goal of this course is for you to develop an investment philosophy, a set of guiding principles that shape your approach to investing in public capital markets.
+While this philosophy is directly applicable to professional investment management, it is also relevant for corporate finance, investment banking, and personal finance.
 A cornerstone of any investment philosophy is a view on the efficiency of markets.

 An efficient market is one where prices reflect true fundamental values.
 In an efficient market, there is little value in the selection of individual securities.
 Higher returns come only from bearing greater risk.
 Investing in efficient markets means minimizing transaction costs and choosing maximally diversified portfolios that deliver an optimal tradeoff between risk and return.

-An inefficient market, by contrast, is one where prices differ-sometimes substantially-from fundamental values.
-Behavioral finance is a useful framework biased and inattentive individual investors and constrained institutions can move prices when markets are not efficient.
-And deviations from fundamental value create opportunities and risks for investors, in both security selection and asset allocation.
+An inefficient market, by contrast, is one where prices differ - sometimes substantially - from fundamental values.
+Behavioral finance is a useful framework for understanding market inefficiencies.
+According to behavioral finance, the combination of investor biases and institutional constraints can lead prices to diverge from fundamental value.
+These deviations from fundamental value create opportunities and risks for sophisticated investors, in both security selection and asset allocation.